-If the answer to these questions is yes, then Chemistry A Level is for you!
+If so, A Level Chemistry is for you!

 Chemistry is an exciting subject where theory is brought alive with a variety of practical work.
 It allows us to understand the world from the molecular level while developing many of the transferable skills that universities and employers are looking for.